You are here

 Leasing a unit

-After you are given a voucher and learn about how to use it, you can begin the leasing process.
+After you receive a voucher and learn about how to use it, you can begin the leasing process.

 Neighborhood Guide